Keyfactor/.github/profile/README.md

 # [Keyfactor](https://keyfactor.com)

-## Deliverying identity-first security for every device, workload, and thing.
+Delivering identity-first security for every device, workload, and thing.
 Because when you establish digital trust, great things happen.

-### For a complete list of our orchestrator, PAM provider, and ca-gateway integrations for Command, [visit our catalog](https://keyfactor.github.io/integrations-catalog/).
+For a complete list of our orchestrator, PAM provider, and ca-gateway integrations for Command, [visit our catalog](https://keyfactor.github.io/integrations-catalog/).